Hotsprings, A Steamy Subject ...

 by gravity to a depth of three kilometres below the surface.

-It is this water which later returns to the surface in our
+It is this water which later bubbles to the surface in our

 Why is it warm?